trongtuyen99/ViWikiSum/README.md

 - Directory `summary`: Contains 4313 subdirectories, each containing a summary text of the documents in the corresponding cluster.

 => This corpus can be used as a standard corpus to serve the process of evaluating results for studies on multi-text summaries in Vietnamese.
 This repo is the prototype of the ViWikiSum dataset we built.
-The full dataset after collecting 70,000 Wikipedia article links will be updated at [here](LINK_DRIVE)
+The full dataset after collecting 500,000 Wikipedia article links (estimated 70,000 multi-docs summarization samples) will be updated at [here](LINK_DRIVE)

 --------------